 What is an Agricultural Crop and Horticultural Worker Supervisor?

-Job Description & Duties Directly supervise and coordinate activities of agricultural crop or horticultural workers.
+Career Description Directly supervise and coordinate activities of agricultural crop or horticultural workers.

-Life As an Agricultural Crop & Horticultural Worker Supervisor: What Do They Do?
+Daily Life Of an Agricultural Crop & Horticultural Worker Supervisor

 - Perform hardscape activities, including installation or repair of irrigation systems, resurfacing or grading of paths, rockwork, or erosion control.